Banata

 bash

-npx convex env set GITHUB_CLIENT_ID "your-github-client-id"
+npx convex env set GITHUB_CLIENT_ID "your-client-id"

-npx convex env set GITHUB_CLIENT_SECRET "your-github-client-secret"
+npx convex env set GITHUB_CLIENT_SECRET "your-client-secret"

 Provider Setup Guides